-The Young and the Restless’ Sharon: Celebrate Sharon Case’s 26th Anniversary in the Role With a Jaw-Dropping Review of the Heroine’s Bonkers Life
+Celebrate Sharon Case’s 28th Anniversary on The Young and the Restless With a Jaw-Dropping Review of the Heroine’s Bonkers Life

 When people say, “My life is a soap opera,” this character just scoffs.

-Twenty-six years ago — on September 7, 1994 — The Young and the Restless finally introduced us to the real Sharon Collins: future Emmy winner Sharon Case.
-And a quarter of a century later, it’s easy to forget — some of you may even have forgotten! — that she wasn’t the first actress cast in the role.
+Twenty-eight years ago — on September 7, 1994 — The Young and the Restless finally introduced us to the real Sharon Collins: future Emmy winner Sharon Case.
+And more than a quarter of a century later, it’s easy to forget — some of you may even have forgotten! — that she wasn’t the first actress cast in the role.

 Monica Potter, who’d later go on to star in NBC’s Parenthood, was Sharon No. 1.
 But as quickly as she was hired, “I was fired because I was terrible,” she said on The Late Show With Craig Ferguson in 2010.
 She was replaced by Heidi Mark, best known as Playboy‘s Miss July 1995 and the former wife of Motley Crue’s Vince Neil.
 She lasted two months (and made Soaps.com’s list of Daytime’s Worst Recasts of All Time).